coffee makers icon

 In day-to-day use, the Rivelia delivers consistently well-balanced espresso with a rich crema and good body.
 The milk is equally good, particularly for drinks that require denser foam, like a cappuccino.

-We do have a couple of small issues with this machine:
+We do have a couple of small issues:

 • First, we thought the milk was just at an okay temperature.
-If you like really hot milk, you’ll likely find it on the cool side.
+If you like really hot milk, you’ll likely find it too cool.

-• We’d also like the bean hoppers to be airtight so we could take full advantage of them being swappable without having to use separate containers.
+• We’d also like the bean hoppers to be airtight so we can take full advantage of their swappable design without using separate containers.

 • It’s also frustrating that the cool LatteCrema system (for iced milk drinks) is an additional $130.

 These are small things to complain about in an otherwise superb machine.
-No espresso machine is perfect, and we’ll happily compromise on these points for the ease, price and quality of the Rivelia.
+No espresso machine is perfect, and we’ll happily compromise for the ease, price, and quality of the Rivelia.

 Why not the DeLonghi Primadonna?